microsoft/mu_pip_environment/README.rst

 Main Changes:

 - Errors and warnings from the compiler are now intermingled and displayed in the order that they are emitted.
+- Add a workaround for incremental build break in Mu release/201903.
+Pinning PYTHONHASHSEED prevents unordered set() and dict() structures from changing build-to-build.

 0.3.8